adamsilver/fdpb/03-book-a-flight.md

 Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen.
 Instead the calendar is positioned underneath and inline which doesn't have these issues.

-There is an inset left border which visually connects the calendar to the field above.
+There's an inset left border which visually connects the calendar to the field above.
 And the interactive elements within the calendar have large tap targets which are easy to tap (or click) with a finger (or mouse).

 #### Revealing The Calendar

-As noted earlier, clicking the toggle button, reveals the calendar.
+Clicking the toggle button reveals the calendar.

 ```HTML
 <div class="field ">